 White-tailed deer crop depredation rates have increased in the Clearwater Region of northern Idaho the past few years.
 In the past, multiple deterrent methods targeted at reducing wildlife damage have been tested, including propane exploders, fencing, and lethal removal.
 Although these deterrents are all feasible, researchers are searching for new, innovative ideas that have high potential of reducing habituation.

 To meet this need, a graduate project aims to develop management tools that will reduce agricultural crop damage through behavior modifications designed to reduce whitetail use of agricultural fields.
-Our two study sites are located within Latah County, just east of Moscow, ID (Figure 1).
+Our two study sites are located within Latah County, just east of Moscow (Figure 1).

 Researchers are currently analyzing the deterrent system by quantifying how effective it is in reducing the amount of time the GPS-collared deer spent foraging within a treated crop field.
 This will be done by comparing deer movements and space use between pre- and post-treatment periods.
-Researchers also plan to deploy two other types of deterrent systems in the coming 2019 field season, which include a taste-aversion deterrent using lithium chloride and a physical barrier deterrent using partial electric fencing.
+Researchers also plan to deploy two other types of deterrent systems in the coming 2019 field season including a lithium chloride foul tasting tablet and a physical barrier using partial electric fencing.